Yokota's new combat arms facility enhances warfighter readiness in the Indo-Pacific

-In a continued effort to strengthen the United States’ forward presence and defense posture across the Indo-Pacific, the U.S. Army Corps of Engineers – Japan Engineer District (USACE JED) has completed construction of a new, state-of-the-art Combat Arms Training and Maintenance (CATM) Facility at Yokota Air Base.
-The facility features fourteen firing stalls—an increase from ten in the previous structure—along with advanced safety systems such as individual lane shielding, a fully integrated HVAC and lead dust filtration system, a Combat Arms Training Simulator, weapons vault, classrooms, administrative spaces, and dedicated areas for training and maintenance functions.
-(Courtesy photo by the Obayashi Corporation as part of their regular project updates)
+YOKOTA AIR BASE, Japan – In a continued effort to strengthen the United States’ forward presence and defense posture across the Indo-Pacific, the U.S. Army Corps of Engineers – Japan Engineer District (USACE JED) has completed construction of a new, state-of-the-art Combat Arms Training and Maintenance (CATM) facility at Yokota Air Base.

+The new 1,913-square-meter facility, operated by the 374th Security Forces Squadron (SFS), replaces the original CATM range—constructed in 1975—and brings Yokota’s weapons training infrastructure in line with modern U.S. Government standards.

+“This facility is something every CATM instructor and every Airman who qualifies here can be proud of,” said Staff Sgt.
+Tyler Rouillard, a combat arms instructor with the 374th SFS.
+“It represents a significant step forward in training capability and ensures a more effective and engaging learning experience for all participants.”

 |Date Taken: